 Think about an HR employee for example.
 An individual working in the HR team will need access to all the data and applications that are relevant to their role, and might also need permissions to certain financial systems for payroll, or applications that handle candidate information for on-boarding.
 However, they do not need extended access to anything outside of this, including other financial applications outside of their own purview, or further sensitive data connected to current employees such as medical information.
 In the same way as your workloads are isolated using micro-perimeters, your user access can follow suit, allowing each employee to access just what they need, and nothing further.

-Features of a Strong Solution for User Identity that Leverages Zero Trust
+Here are 6 Features of a Strong User Identity Solution Based on Zero Trust

 Following the Forrester guidelines for a Zero Trust model, here’s how your security solution can check all the boxes for identity and access management, and achieve this high level of granularity and control.
 Whichever features you opt for, make sure that your solution can work seamlessly across any platform or infrastructure, and takes immediate effect on both active and new sessions of user activity.
 Without these two cornerstones, you’re starting from a place of blind spots and security gaps.
 With them, you’re well placed for success from the start.

 - Isolate user interactions: Using an Active Directory User Group, intelligent microsegmentation can isolate user access exactly the way we described above, giving specific users access to certain servers and applications via specific ports and processes.
 This access control can be enforced between workloads in the same segment of the network, and even allows for simultaneous connections from the same server/Jumpbox.

 - Third party access management: User groups can support enforcing specific policies for each third-party connection, strengthening security where it’s weakest, while allowing the benefits of third-party integrations and partnerships.
 Define policies for the data center at large, as well as individual applications and workloads, providing access to just what each user needs – and no more.